OctopusDeploy/blog/blog/2022-03/deploying-amazon-eks-github-actions/index.md

 - An Amazon Web Services (AWS) account
 - A GitHub account

 This post uses the [Octopus underwater app repository](https://github.com/OctopusSamples/octopus-underwater-app).
 You can fork the repository and follow along.
-Alternatively, the github-deployment branch contains the template files needed to complete the steps in this post.
+Alternatively, the github-deployment branch contains the template files you need to complete the steps in this post.
 You have to replace some values with your own, but I've included my values as a reference.

 ## Amazon Web Services setup